Construction Cost Crisis Australia | Impact & Solutions

 Locked into fixed-price work priced before cost increases hit

 Delivery is on track but margin has mostly gone.
 Variations are being knocked back and notice positions are not being used.
-The project is pushing risk back into the business.
+The Project is pushing risk back into the business.

 The loss does not stay on the job.
 It flows into cash flow, supplier payments and decisions across other projects.

-We work across contracts, recovery strategy, commercial positioning and cash flow to stabilise the business before things get worse.
+Blaze Business & Legal works across contracts, recovery strategy, commercial positioning and cash flow to stabilise the business before things get worse.

 Civil Contractor